 - Worlds that have been opened with a third-party tool are not supported.

 - If you have an issue on a large multiplayer server (like Hypixel or The Hive), contact the server staff first before creating a bug report.
-These kinds of servers usually run modified server software that is not supported by Mojang.
+These kinds of servers often run modified server software that is not supported by Mojang Studios.

-- Make sure that you're reporting the issue to the correct project:
+- Report the issue to the correct project:

 - MC: Minecraft: Java Edition – Windows, Mac and Linux

-- MCPE: Minecraft (Bedrock codebase) – iOS, Android, Windows 10 (from the Microsoft store), Xbox One, Fire TV, Nintendo Switch, and PlayStation 4
+- MCPE: Minecraft (Bedrock codebase) – Amazon Fire TV, Android, iOS, Nintendo Switch, PlayStation®, Windows 10 (from the Microsoft store), and Xbox.

 - MCD: Minecraft Dungeons

-- MCL: Minecraft Launcher – Launcher for Java Edition and Minecraft Dungeons
+- MCL: Minecraft Launcher – Launcher for Minecraft: Java Edition and Minecraft Dungeons

 - REALMS: Minecraft Realms – Issues with Realms management or that only occur on a Realm